hpcleuven/iRODS-local-admin-training/07_iCommands_Handson_User-Training.md

 imv test1 test/
 ```

 To remove one or more data-object or collection from iRODS space, we use `irm`.
-By default, the data-objects are moved to the trash collection (/kuleuven_tier1_pilot/trash) unless the -f option is used.
+If a trash collection exist, the data-objects are by default moved first to the trash collection (/icts_demo/trash) unless the -f option is used.
 The –r option is used for collections.
 Now we can remove test1 collection.

 ```sh